zgphp/zgphp-meetup-talks/meetups/2018/09/alen-pokos--oauth2-what-ca-we-cover-in-30-minutes.md

 ## Description

 Have you ever discussed authentication and authorization?
-Ever exchanged googled about "access token", "grant type" or "scope"?
+Ever googled about "access token", "grant type" or "scope"?
 If you have used Oauth2 but never dug into it or plan to use Oauth2 this is a talk to visit.
 We will cover what makes Oauth2 and how it works by looking into details of it and discuss some thoughts about it.
 This will be a bit different talk concept that will aim to provide workshop-like atmosphere and include the participants in being engaged in the topic.